Houston vs. Auburn: Odds, spread, over/under - NCAA Tournament Second Round

 Houston vs. Auburn: Odds, spread, over/under and other Vegas lines - NCAA Tournament Second Round

-The No. 1 seed Houston Cougars (32-3) aim to advance to the Sweet 16 of the NCAA Tournament when they face the No. 9 seed Auburn Tigers (21-12) on Saturday at 7:10 PM.
+The No. 1 seed Houston Cougars (32-3) take on the No. 9 seed Auburn Tigers (21-12) with a Sweet 16 berth in the Midwest Region of the bracket up for grabs on Saturday at Legacy Arena at BJCC.

-You can take a look at odds, spreads, over/unders and more across multiple sportsbooks for the Houston vs. Auburn matchup in this article.
+In this article, you will take a look at odds and spreads for the Houston vs. Auburn matchup across multiple sportsbooks.

 Houston vs. Auburn Game Info